 The City of Lee's Summit is prepared to strategically and responsibly consider the use of incentive programs to meet our economic development goals and outcomes.
-It is the City's philosophy to be accommodating to targeted businesses that support our vision that has been outlined by the City Council.
+It is the City's philosophy to be accommodating to targeted businesses that support our vision as outlined by the City Council and advances the City's strategic plan framework of the Ignite!
+Strategic Plan.
 In accordance with our areas of focus and targeted outcomes, the City of Lee's Summit may provide a level of incentive as outlined in the following matrix.

-Availability of Incentives Areas of Focus Guidelines Downtown Entrepreneurship Redevelopment Attraction/ Retention Targeted Businesses Minimum Investment Incentive TIF Х Х Х Х \$5m New / \$3m Existing 25% CID Х Х Х Х Public Improvement Required up to 1 cent Ves NID Х Х Х Х Public Improvement Required S pecial Assessment enti TDD Х Х Х Х Public Improvement Required up to 1 cent ŭ Chapter 100 Х Х Х Х \$5m New / \$3m Existing 50% - 10 yrs Chapter 353 Х Х Х Х \$5m New / \$3m Existing 50% - 10 yrs LCRA Х Х Х Х \$500k 50% - 10 yrs Sales Tax Reimbursement Х Х Х \$250k (Public Improvements) up to 1/2 cent Site Specific Incentives Х Х Х Х Х TBD TBD
+Availability of Incentives Areas of Focus Guidelines Downtown Entrepreneurship Redevelopment Attraction/ Targeted Minimum Investment 1000000 Retention Businesses Minimum Investment Incentive Incentives TIF х Х х Х \$5m New / \$3m Existing 25% CID х Х х х Public Improvement Required up to 1 cent Х Х х х Public Improvement Required S pecial Assessment TDD х Х Х х Public Improvement Required up to 1 cent Chapter 100 Х Х Х х \$5m New / \$3m Existing 50% - 10 yrs Chapter 353 х Х Х х \$5m New / \$3m Existing 50% - 10 yrs LCRA Х X х Х \$500k 50% - 10 yrs Sales Tax Reimbursement Х Х Х \$250k (Public Improvements) up to 1/2 cent Site Specific Incentives х Х Х Х х TBD TBD

-^{} If request is below the listed amount City staff may proceed with review and presentation to Council.
+If request is below the listed amount City staff may proceed with review and presentation to Council.
 If request exceeds listed amount a conceptual presentation shall first be made to the City Council before proceeding with request.

-^{} The value of the incentive is calculated by multiplying the cap amount and the total private development cost.
+The value of the incentive is calculated by multiplying the cap amount and the total private development cost.
 Private development costs and activities are items that will not have public ownership.